 Figure 34.
 Same movement pattern – different exercises

 In the next example, rather than using different exercises, different objectives, we might opt for hard/medium/easy, or intensive/extensive variants:

 Figure 35.
 Medium-Easy-Hard

-If you remember from saturated-distributed load distribution part of this chapter, I have stated that more advanced the athlete is, more saturation might be needed.
+If you remember from the saturated-distributed load distribution part of this chapter, I have stated that the more advanced the athlete is, the more saturation might be needed.
 So, the above example of Medium-Easy-Hard represents one aspect of such an approach aimed at intermediate lifters.
-In my opinion, the general rule of thumb is that beginners don’t necessarily need any horizontal planning variations (or saturations), whereas intermediates need some horizontal variations (and saturations) and advanced ones need vertical variations (and saturations).
+In my opinion, the general rule of thumb is that beginners don’t necessarily need any horizontal planning variations (or saturation), whereas intermediates need some horizontal variations (and saturations) and advanced ones need vertical variations (and saturation).
 More about this will be covered further in the text.